Pyrix25633/Fabric-Forge-FbiAndSwatArmors/README.md

 ### *A mod by Rupyber Studios*

-This is a Fabric and Quilt mod to add FBI and SWAT armors to Minecraft!
+This is a Forge, Fabric and Quilt mod to add FBI and SWAT armors to Minecraft!

 ## Visit our [Website](https://rupyberstudios.github.io/website/)!